bndernet/bnder-docs/docs/tmb/advanced/short-commands.md

 Since beginning of 2021 we provide some shorter versions of commands.
 The short equivalent of the commands are listed below.

-:::caution
+:::info

-Short commands aren't working with [slash-commands](../slash-commands.md).
+Short commands only supports "normal/classic"-[commands](../all-commands.md).

 :::